Custom Solenoids for Locking Applications

 This example of a continuous duty solenoid is miniature in size but with a relatively long stroke and high force.

-The compact design and low power consumption of this latching solenoid example makes it well suited for battery operated applications.
+Compact design and low power consumption make this solenoid ideal for battery-operated applications.

 Open Frame Latching Solenoid